David Lammy's Hypocrisy Excuse: I Was Young and Naïve

-Dominic Raab had a confident dispatch box moment late yesterday afternoon, when he pointed out David Lammy has backed himself into a corner of his own making in opposing the government’s judicial review bill.
-Part of the bill includes the abolition of “Cart” judicial reviews, which Raab argues are broadly unsuccessful while delaying the deportation of people with no right to be in the country.
-Awkwardly for Labour, the Blair government proposed an even broader power in their own bill in 2003 before dropping it due to outcry.
+Dominic Raab had a confident dispatch box moment late yesterday afternoon, when he pointed out David Lammy has backed himself into a corner of his own making in opposing the government’s Judicial Review Bill.
+Part of the Bill includes the abolition of “Cart” judicial reviews, which Raab argues are broadly unsuccessful while delaying the deportation of people with no right to be in the country.
+Awkwardly for Labour, the Blair government proposed an even broader power in their own Bill in 2003 before dropping it due to outcry.
 The minister pushing through the changes at the time?
 David Lammy…

 Raab confronted Lammy on his past judicial reforming zeal: